microsoft/bedrock-cli/docs/cloud-infra-management.md

 Generates a deployment folder based on scaffolded project with a definition.json

-Generates a deplooyment folder of an infrastructure scaffolded project containing a `definition.json` that contains a `source`, `template` and `version` to obtain the terraform template files.
+Generates a deployment folder of an infrastructure scaffolded project containing a `definition.json` that contains a `source`, `template` and `version` to obtain and complete the terraform template files.

 It will do the following (**In Progress**):